colingmurney/running-app/README.md

 # TO-DO

+Refactor to remove StravaTemplate and just make a new object each iteration in formatNike.js

-Make download to CSV function and button
+Make download to CSV function and button (make form that gives choice JSON or CSV)

 Create Select All button for all data pages